Skip over navigation

 Cookies are small text files that a website places on your device (computer, tablet, mobile phone) when you visit.
 They are widely used to make websites work efficiently, to remember your preferences, to analyse how the Site is used, and to deliver relevant marketing.

 We also use related technologies such as pixels, web beacons, tags, software development kits (SDKs), and local-storage objects.
+Certain tools may send basic, non-identifying device and consent-state data to your vendors even if cookies are rejected.
 For simplicity, in this Cookie Policy we refer to all of these as “cookies.”

 Cookies can be grouped in two ways: